usds/website-staging/_projects/0008__medicaid.md

 When the Medicaid continuous enrollment condition ended on March 31, 2023, following the end of the COVID-19 PHE, tens of millions of Americans with Medicaid and Children’s Health Insurance Program (CHIP) coverage needed to complete an annual eligibility renewal.
 State Medicaid agencies and frontline eligibility workers faced enormous operational challenges as they tried to resume renewals and manage rapidly increasing caseloads.

-Meanwhile for many enrollees, this meant that maintaining their health coverage required navigating a complex and paper filled process for the first time in three years.
+Meanwhile, for many enrollees, this meant that maintaining their health coverage required navigating a complex and paper-filled process for the first time in three years.

 <blockquote class="pullquote" markdown="1">